Lawstorant/boxflat/README.md

 Wheel indicator blinking colors can't be read from the wheel.
 This is a limitation of the current firmware.

 Boxflat automatically detects is a device (shifter/pedals) needs a detection fix and creates a proper virutal device.
 This fixes game detection.

+Detection fix can be applied to any HID device as well (pedals, shifters, button boxes).

 # Installation
 ## Flatpak